knice/inquiry.ucsc.edu/source/_articles/2017-18/driving-change.md

 Planning policies like &quot;smart growth,&quot; which concentrate new development in the urban core, also encourage connected streets and walkability. &quot;I would probably advocate banning anything but essentially gridded road networks for new residential developments,&quot; Barrington-Leigh said. &quot;Or at least implementing a very large &quot;cul-de-tax&quot;—a tax on cul-de-sacs—disincentive on low-connectivity road-building.&quot;

 <figure class="left" style="width:400px;">
-  {% img 2017/p12-suburbia.jpg magick:resize:400 alt:'Cul-de-sacs and multi-lane artrial roads' %}
+  {% asset 2017/p12-suburbia.jpg @magick:resize=400 alt:'Cul-de-sacs and multi-lane artrial roads' %}
   <figcaption>The cul-de-sacs and multi-lane arterial roads of this suburban development in Colorado Springs, Colorado, hinder walking and promote sprawl. &quot;Almost any time you take a plane trip, you can look down from the air and see this pattern in just about every U.S. city,&quot; Millard-Ball said.vehicles are a turning point but we don&#39;t know how people will respond to the technology.&quot; Photo courtesy of David Shankbone.
 </figcaption>
 </figure>